oracle-livelabs/sprints/analytics/sprint-faw-change-incremental-data-load/sprint-faw-change-incremental-data-load.md

-# How do I change the schedule for incremental data load in Fusion Analytics Warehouse (FAW)?
+# How do I change the Data Refresh Schedule in Fusion Analytics Warehouse (FAW)?
 Duration: 3 minutes

-Incremental data load in Fusion Analytics Warehouse allows you to automatically refresh your data source so that your FAW environment has the most current data.
+Data Refresh Schedule in Fusion Analytics Warehouse allows you to automatically refresh your data source so that your FAW environment has the most current data.
 You have the option to set a recurring schedule to run this data load which occurs once every 24 hours.

-The best practice when setting your incremental data load is to set it to a time during non-business hours when your transaction volumes are very low.
+The best practice when setting your Data Refresh Schedule is to set it to a time during non-business hours when your transaction volumes are very low.
 This will ensure that your business operations run without interruption during high traffic hours.

-## Change incremental data load
+## Change Data Refresh Schedule
 > **Note:** You must have Service Admin role to be able to complete the following steps.

 1. In your FAW instance, navigate to the **Console** tab using the navigator menu.